 Brazilian Voices has determined to expand the reach of their music through a humanistic venture called the Brazilian Voices Arts & Healing Program, wherein Brazilian Voices singers bring soothing Bossa Nova and Samba to individuals and groups outside of the theatre for healing purposes.
 The Arts and Healing team of singers have taken their live music to medical centers, non-profit health-related support organizations, and facilities serving the elderly.

 Through this project, the singers of Brazilian Voices have demonstrated repeatedly what empirical research has previously documented: namely, the healing power of music.
-Throughout recorded history we have come to realize that music has charms to soothe the soul, to lift the spirit of the lonely and to ease the pain of the suffering mind and the aching body.

 The Brazilian Voices Arts & Healing Program was inspired and guided by the work of Wellington Nogueira, founder of Doutores da Alegria (Doctors of Joy), a non-profit organization recognized nationwide for its professionalism and innovative work in the fields of Performing Arts, Culture and Health.
 Brazilian Voices developed and implemented their own community-based program in Florida with the mission of bringing community participation and personal wellbeing through the Arts.